 Couples therapy is also an excellent way to learn how to communicate better with your spouse.
 For anyone with any experience with counseling, you know that first thing they teach you about communication, right?
 It’s the exercise where they show a couple how to take away the blame game.
 Counselors will tell you when you’re talking to your spouse, don’t say you did this or that.
 Instead, try saying, “When you speak that way or do this, it makes me feel like (fill in the blank).”
 Most of the time, we are quick to point fingers at each other, but this communication method minimizes the attack on your partner.

 Until next time, I’ll leave you with this.
-Even if you or your spouse doesn’t want to sit down with a licensed therapist, I believe you should be performing regular maintenance on your marriage.
+You or your spouse may not want to sit down with a licensed therapist, but I believe you should be performing regular maintenance on your marriage.
 There should be a process that you go through every so often to assure your relationship’s upkeep.
 Maybe once a quarter, you can evaluate the quality of your relationship.
 Find or create a questionnaire that you both answer.
 The responses you both give will teach each of you what you’re doing right and wrong and show you both what needs to be changed.
 You can’t just expect things to work, but rather understand that you have to put in the work to maintain a healthy marriage.
 What is the process that you and your spouse have come up with if counseling is not an option for you two?

 This 7-part marriage series is coming to a close, so be sure to go back and catch up on the interviews and previous posts from Shelly and me.